-This series of courses introduces the application and integration of the curriculum framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) in providing direct client care to meet clients' basic health needs.
-The following topics will be covered: a) history of nursing; b) regulations and influences of the Vocational Nurse (VN) Practice Act; c) understanding the relationship of basic anatomy, physiology and growth and development to a client's care; d) basic principles of nursing care skills; e) ethical, legal, cultural, economic and spiritual issues impacting nursing care; f) therapeutic communication to establish caring client relationships; g) the nursing process to assist in the implementation of nursing care; h) concept mapping for client care; and i) moral principles and respect for diverse values and beliefs.
-Beginning medical-surgical nursing will be introduced in providing care to clients with diabetes mellitus and urinary disorders.
-At course completion a student is eligible to apply for nurse assistant certification (to become a CNA) by equivalency.
+This course integrates the curriculum conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) with the provision of direct client care to meet clients' basic health needs.
+Students will study the following topics: a) history of nursing, b) the relationship of basic anatomy, physiology, growth and development to client care; c) basic nursing care skills; d) ethical, legal, cultural, economic and spiritual issues influencing nursing care; e) therapeutic communication techniques to establish caring client relationships; and f) respect for diverse values and beliefs.
+Beginning medical-surgical nursing is introduced with the nursing care of perioperative patients.
+At course completion, students are eligible to apply for nursing assistant certification (CNA) by equivalency.